Getting Started with SfLinearGauge

 Method 1: Adding gauge reference from nuget.org

 Syncfusion WPF components are available in nuget.org.
-To add gauge to your project, open the NuGet package manager in Visual Studio, search for Syncfusion.SfGauge.WPF, and then install it.
+To add the gauge to your project, open the NuGet package manager in Visual Studio, search for Syncfusion.SfGauge.WPF, and then install it.

 Method 2: Adding gauge reference from toolbox